tianle91/tianle91.github.io/_posts/2023-06-23-Docker for Linux casuals.md

 tags: coding
 ---

-# Docker for linux casuals
+# Docker for Linux casuals
 Many moons ago I recall installing Ubuntu on my home PC because I was sick of Windows, the only operating system I had used up to that point.
-Even though Ubuntu was (and still is) a mainsteam flavour of Linux, I found that it was pretty rare that an application I need got installed with zero issues.
-So I promptly formatted my hard drive and reinstalled Windows and it wasn't until MacOS that a Unix-based operating system became my daily driver.
+Even though Ubuntu was (and still is) a mainstream flavor of Linux, I found that it was pretty rare that an application I need got installed with zero issues.
+So I promptly formatted my hard drive and reinstalled Windows, and it wasn't until macOS that a Unix-based operating system became my daily driver.

 ![01_no_linux_yes_windows](/assets/posts/2023-06-23/01_no_linux_yes_windows.png)